pytorch/glow/docs/AOT.md

      memory area.
   *  Once evertything is setup, it invokes the compiled network model by calling the `resnet50` function from the `resnet50.o` object file.
-* Then it links the user-defined `resnet50_standalone.o` and auto-generated `resnet50.o` into a standalone executable file called `resnet50_standalone`
+ * `resnet50`: it links the user-defined `resnet50_standalone.o` and auto-generated `resnet50.o`
+  into a standalone executable file called `resnet50_standalone`
-* Finally, it runs this standalone executable with imagenet images as inputs and outputs the results of the network model execution.
+  * `run`: it runs this standalone executable with imagenet images as inputs and outputs the results of the network model execution.

+### Quantized network
+To build and run the example, you just need to execute:
+* `make resnet50_quantized`
+* `make run_resnet50_quantized`

+The `resnet50_quantized` performs almost the same steps as `resnet50` except it emits bundle based on the quantization profile:
+`loader tests/images/imagenet/cat_285.png -image_mode=0to1 -d resnet50
+-load_profile=profile.yml -jit -emit-bundle build`

+The `profile.yml` itself is captured at a prior step by executing loader with the `dump_profile` option:
+`loader tests/images/imagenet/*.png -image_mode=0to1 -d resnet50 -dump_profile=profile.yml`.
+See the makefile for details.